 “Look, it’s not just about the ghosts,” Nathan interrupts.
 “We’re not at liberty to discuss everything, but there have also been a suspicious amount of people moving around the tower over the past few weeks.”

 “Wait, what?”
 Blue is frowning at the rangers.
 “Why hasn’t that been mentioned anywhere?”

 “Suspicious in retrospect,” Gale amends, shooting her partner a look.
 “We had no reason to suspect anything before, but they seem to have stopped showing up today, which may be related to nearly all the ghosts having vanished.
-We’ve reported it, of course, but there’s no reason to send out a general bulletin.”
+We’ve reported it, of course, but there’s nothing to justify a general bulletin.”

 “So you thought the Professor sent us because he was told about what’s going on,” Blue smiles.
 “When really, we were already on our way.
 I bet Grandpa won’t even read your message until sometime tonight.”

 “What do you plan to do with the goggles, anyway?”
 Red asks.
 “If the ghosts are mostly gone, and the mysterious people aren’t showing up…”

 The rangers share a look this time, and Gale sighs.
 “Alright, this is above our paygrade.
 Better let the sergeant know and see what he says.”

 Nathan nods and steps away, presumably to make a call, while Blue gives Gale a charming smile.
 “So what can you tell us?”

 Red lets Blue handle that, walking over to Jason with Pikachu trailing him in the snow and settling between his feet.
 Red drops some berries for him as he studies the medium, who’s still standing with his eyes closed, face pale but for twin red spots on his cheeks.
 His fingers are clutching his necklace beads rather than turning them, and Red feels worry spread through his gut.